 In 2737 BC, a few leaves of tea blown by chance into Chinese Emperor Shen Nung’s drinking water made a remarkable impact on man’s drinking habits.
 He found that the resulting brew was more pleasant to drink than hot water.

-With this legendary discovery of tea, Emperor Shen was convinced that tea improved health and recommended it as a “remedy for kidney trouble, fever, chest infection and tumours that come about the head.”
+With this legendary discovery of tea, Emperor Shen was convinced that tea improved health and recommended it as a “remedy for kidney trouble, fever, chest infection, and tumors that come about the head.”

-The habit of tea drinking slowly spread to the masses in China and by the end of the 6th century, the Chinese began to regard tea as not only a medicinal drink but also as refreshment.
+The habit of tea drinking slowly spread to the masses in China, and by the end of the 6th century, the Chinese began to regard tea as not only a medicinal drink but also a source of refreshment.

 Strong beliefs about tea’s medicinal properties accompanied its spread from China to other parts of the world.

-It is second only to water as the most favourite beverage on earth.
+It is second only to water as the most favorite beverage on earth.
 Most people drink tea as a social drink because of its pleasant and stimulating character.

 Although Emperor Shen’s and Thomas Garway’s pronouncements may sound extravagant to some, recent biomedical research confirms the centuries-old history of lore about the power of tea in preventing illness and prolonging life.